OLC-Bioinformatics/redmine-docs/docs/analysis/mlst.md

 ### Version

-The databases can be updated by including the `update` argument in the description
+The databases can be updated by including the `update` argument in the description.